top of page

 The short: YES buy natural foods comprised of organic matter..

-But NO we are not shopping with blinders on for the "Certified Organic" label- some farmer's can't afford or will not pay the premium to become CERTIFIED ORGANIC.
+But NO to shopping with blinders on for the "Certified Organic" label- some farmer's cannot afford or will not pay the premium to become CERTIFIED ORGANIC.

-I have worked on farms in my farm hand career that were completely organic- never sprayed- only used natural amendments and everything was done by hand or small tractor- but they had zero intention of becoming certified organic, just due to the added expense.
+In my farm-hand carreer, I have worked on farms that were completely organic, never sprayed, only used natural amendments but had no intention of becoming certified organic, just due to the added expense.

 Organic at the farmer's market